Richard Price: American Revolution

 The support Price gave to the colonies of British North America in the American War of Independence made him famous.
-In early 1776 he published Observations on the Nature of Civil Liberty, the Principles of Government, and the Justice and Policy of the War with America.
+In early 1776, he published the pamphlet Observations on the Nature of Civil Liberty, the Principles of Government, and the Justice and Policy of the War with America.
 Sixty thousand copies of this pamphlet were sold within days; and a cheap edition was issued which sold twice as many copies.
 It commended Shelburne's proposals for the colonies, and attacked the Declaratory Act.
-Amongst its critics were Adam Ferguson, William Markham, John Wesley, and Edmund Burke; and Price rapidly became one of the best known men in England.
+Among its critics were Adam Ferguson, William Markham, John Wesley, and Edmund Burke; and Price rapidly became one of the best known men in England.
 He was presented with the freedom of the city of London, and it is said that his pamphlet had a part in determining the Americans to declare their independence.
-A second pamphlet on the war with America and the debts of Great Britain, followed in the spring of 1777.
+A second pamphlet, Additional observations on the nature and value of civil liberty, and the war with America, followed.
 Price was a consistent critic of war in general and the corrupting effects of growing government debt.

 Price's name became identified with the cause of American independence.
-Franklin was a close friend; Price corresponded with Turgot; and in the winter of 1778 he was invited by the Continental Congress to go to America and assist in the financial administration of the states, an offer he turned down.
+Franklin was a close friend; Price corresponded with Turgot; and in the winter of 1778 Price was invited by the Continental Congress to go to America and assist in the financial administration of the states, an offer he turned down.
 In 1781 he, solely with George Washington, received the degree of Doctor of Laws from Yale College.
 He preached to crowded congregations, and, when Lord Shelburne became Prime Minister in 1782, he was offered the post of his private secretary.
 The same year he was elected a Foreign Honorary Member of the American Academy of Arts and Sciences.
 In 1785, Price was elected an international member of the American Philosophical Society.

 Price wrote also Observations on the importance of the American Revolution and the means of rendering it a benefit to the World (1784).
-Well received by Americans, it suggested that the greatest problem facing Congress was its lack of central powers.
+In it, Price denounced the "cruel, wicked and diabolical" slave trade while highlighting the contradictions in Thomas Jefferson's Declaration of Independence, stating, "if there are any men whom they have a right to hold in slavery, there may be others who have a right to hold them in slavery."
+Observations on the Importance was well received by Americans.
+It suggested that the greatest problem facing Congress was its lack of central powers.